 - On December 28, 2022, the Company announced that the Rimba Raya project operator InfiniteEARTH had issued a press release announcing that the Rimba Raya project had been validated under the new Indonesian carbon regulation, Regulation No. 21 of 2022 ("Reg 21") and with the carbon registry, Sistem Registri Nasional Pengendalian Perubahan Iklim ("SRN").
 Under Reg 21, all carbon projects in Indonesia must be registered, validated and verified on the SRN carbon registry.
-See "Description of the Business - Overview of the Company's Carbon Credit Projects - Projects". - On November 3, 2022, the Company announced that it had entered into the Enfield Biochar Stream and Royalty with Standard Biocarbon.
-See "Description of the Business Overview of the Company's Carbon Credit Projects Projects". - On September 30, 2022, the Company announced that it had entered into the Nalgonda Rice Farming Stream with Core CarbonX.
-See "Description of the Business Overview of the Company's Carbon Credit Projects Projects". - On September 12, 2022, the Company announced that it had entered into a term sheet and royalty agreement with Future Carbon.
-See "Description of the Business Overview of the Company's Carbon Credit Projects Royalties and Term Sheets". - On August 12, 2022, the Company announced that it changed its auditor to Deloitte LLP from Baker Tilly WM LLP, effective August 11, 2022.

-- On July 12, 2022, the Company entered into an exclusive term sheet with Citadelle.
-See "Description of the Business Overview of the Company's Carbon Credit Projects Projects". - On July 6, 2022, the Company increased its equity investment in Carbon Fund Advisors, the fund sponsor of the Carbon Strategy ETF (NYSE: KARB).
-See "Description of the Business Other Agreements & Investments".
+See "Description of the Business Overview of the Company's Carbon Credit Projects". - On November 10, 2022, the Company changed its financial year-end to December 31 (from June 30) to align the Company's financial reporting period with traditional financial, operational, and taxation cycles. - On November 3, 2022, the Company announced that it had entered into the Enfield Biochar Stream and Royalty with Standard Biocarbon.
+See "Description of the Business Overview of the Company's Carbon Credit Projects". - On September 30, 2022, the Company announced that it had entered into the Nalgonda Rice Farming Stream with Core CarbonX.
+See "Description of the Business Overview of the Company's Carbon Credit Projects". - On September 12, 2022, the Company announced that it had entered into a term sheet and royalty agreement with Future Carbon.
+See "Description of the Business Overview of the Company's Carbon Credit Projects". - On August 12, 2022, the Company announced that it changed its auditor to Deloitte LLP from Baker Tilly WM LLP, effective August 11, 2022. - On July 12, 2022, the Company entered into an exclusive term sheet with Citadelle.
+See "Description of the Business Overview of the Company's Carbon Credit Projects". - On July 6, 2022, the Company increased its equity investment in Carbon Fund Advisors, the fund sponsor of the Carbon Strategy ETF (NYSE: KARB).
+See "Description of the Business - Other Agreements & Investments".